Cognigy/Documentation/docs/en/docs/insights/global-filter.md

 - Today
 - This month
 - This year
-- Custom period (date picker via calendar)
+- Custom period, providing date and time picker

+If you have changed a time frame, click **Apply**, to confirm and activate the selected ime frame.

 ### Narrowing results to minutes

 It is possible to select hours for the chosen timeframe.
-This might be helpful if needed to narrow the result to a more precise range.
+This might be helpful if you need to narrow the result to a more precise range.
-To do this, enable the **Select time** option when setting a Custom Timeframe.
+To do this, use the slide witch and enable the **Select time** option when setting a **Custom Period** .

 ## Endpoints

 Endpoints make sure that the channel-specific input and output (Images, Galleries, Voice) gets converted to the standardized Input object.
 This way, a Cognigy Flow needs to be developed only once, after which it can be deployed to many channels by configuring Endpoints.
 Endpoint examples are Webchat, Voice Gateway, Microsoft Teams.
-You can find more information here: [Endpoints](../ai/endpoints/overview.md)
+For more information, read the [Endpoints](../ai/endpoints/overview.md) documentation.

 You can select one or more Endpoint(s) to be analyzed.